-• Any non-traditional courses, including online, dual enrollment, etc., must be approved by administration before the beginning of the course.
-Courses that are offered at Prince may not be taken at another institution without prior administrative approval.
+- Any non-traditional courses, including online, dual enrollment, etc., must be approved by administration before the beginning of the course.
+Courses that are offered at Prince may not be taken at another institution without prior administrative approval. - Students are expected to complete online coursework in accordance with the due dates published in the syllabus.
+Extensions to online courses are the exception and will only be considered on a case by case basis.
+Extension requests for online courses must be submitted to the director of academic counseling who will forward a recommendation to the high school principal for a final decision.